Best Apples for Apple Butter

 Already have your apples?
 Don't sweat it you have something other than what's listed here.
 While your apples may take longer to cook down, they'll still make great apple butter.
 Use a crockpot, so you aren't tethered to the stove, and you won't even notice the extra time.

 Why Make Apple Butter?

 Apple butter is a thick spread that's made by cooking down apples, until they caramelize, and develop a dark brown, paste-like consistency.
 Sugar and spices are added to further flavor the finished product.
 Apple butter can be used in all the ways that you'd use jam.
 Spread it on toast and biscuits, or use it to make peanut butter and jelly sandwiches.
 There are even recipes, like apple stack cake, that call for it as an ingredient.

 While you can buy apple butter already made, the grocery store kind pales in comparison, and jars of homemade apple butter tend to sell for upwards of $5 at the farmer's market.
 Ouch!
 Learn how to make your own (it's easy), and you'll save money while gaining the opportunity to customize your apple butter to your tastes.
 Cut the sugar, or swap in a sugar substitute.
 Use only the spices that you like, and make as much or as little as you want.

 Apple butter freezes beautifully and can be canned, as long as you stick to a recipe that's approved for canning.
 This makes it easy to stock up for the rest of the year, or to get ahead on gifts.

 How to Make Apple Butter

-To make apple butter, you first have to turn your apples into applesauce - peeling, coring, cooking and mashing them.
+To make apple butter, you first have to turn your apples into applesauce--peeling, coring, cooking and mashing them.
 This is the most labor-intensive part of the process, and it helps to have the right tools available.
-An apple peeler, corer, slicer really speeds up the prep work.
+Apple peelers, corers, and slicers really speed up the prep work.